Diabetes prevention: 5 tips for taking control

 Changing your lifestyle could be a big step toward diabetes prevention — and it's never too late to start.
 Consider these tips.By Mayo Clinic Staff

-When it comes to type 2 diabetes — the most common type of diabetes — prevention is a big deal.
-It's especially important to make diabetes prevention a priority if you're at increased risk of diabetes, such as if you're overweight or you have a family history of the disease.
+When it comes to type 2 diabetes — the most common type of diabetes — prevention is very important.
+It's especially important to make diabetes prevention a priority if you're at increased risk of diabetes, such as if you're overweight or you have a family history of the disease or you have been diagnosed with prediabetes (also known as impaired fasting glucose).

 Diabetes prevention is as basic as eating more healthfully, becoming more physically active and losing a few extra pounds.
 It's never too late to start.
-Making a few simple changes in your lifestyle now may help you avoid the serious health complications of diabetes down the road, such as nerve, kidney and heart damage.
-Consider the latest diabetes prevention tips from the American Diabetes Association.
+Making a few simple changes in your lifestyle now may help you avoid the serious health complications of diabetes in the future, such as nerve, kidney and heart damage.
+Consider these diabetes prevention tips from the American Diabetes Association.

 1. Get more physical activity